-A Holiday to Celebrate the Internet
+A Holiday Celebrating The Internet

 Since 2006 the world-wide holiday known as One Web Day has been celebrated on the Internet.

 The intent of the organizers from the start has been to have people world-wide recognize and celebrate the role of the Internet in our lives.